 The requirements under [ETSI EN 319 401] Chapter 7.8 are implemented.

-6.8 Time stamp
+Time stamp 6.8

 Certificates, revocation lists, online status checks, and other important information contain date and time information derived from a reliable time source (see Chapter 5.5.5).
 A cryptographic time stamp is not used.